Saranya Ponvannan: Career

 Her performance as Veerayi, a widowed mother torn between love and possessiveness, in the 2010 film Thenmerku Paruvakaatru – her 100th release – earned her the National Film Award for Best Actress.
 Her major breakthrough was 2005 Tamil film Thavamai Thavamirundhu after which she established herself as a prominent and leading actress in South India.
 As of 2017, she was one of the highest paid character actresses in the south Indian film industry.

 In 2014, she launched Design & School of Fashion Technology (DSOFT), a fashion institute at Virugamakkam, Chennai.

 She has also played the role of villain in Achamindri (2016).

 In 2017, she had only three releases.
 She starred in the sequel of 2014 Tamil film Velaiyilla Pattathari, reprising the role of Bhuvana, in a cameo appearance.
 The character had died in the original film, but the filmmakers wanted her to appear in the sequel, because of her part in the former's success.

 Her second venture was with Vishnu Vishal in the film Katha Nayagan, playing the mother of Vishnu Vishal.

 Later she starred in Magalir Mattum, a women-centric film, in which she played alongside Jyothika, Oorvasi and Bhanupriya.

 In 2018, she was first seen in comedy-family drama Mannar Vagaiyara as Vemal's mother; her comedy timing was well received, however Itly was released and opened to negative reviews.

 Later she was seen in Vijay Sethupathi's Junga and Nayanthara's Kolamavu Kokila as the mother of Kokila who although affected by lung cancer, assists her daughter in smuggling cocaine.

-She took on the role of Vishalavva, mother to Shiva Rajkumar's character in Kannada movie The Villain directed by Prem in 2018.
+She took on the role of Vishalavva, mother to Kiccha Sudeepa's character in Kannada movie The Villain directed by Prem in 2018.
 Later she was seen in Madhupal's Malayalam thriller drama Oru Kuprasidha Payyan playing Chembammal.

 She signed to reprise the role of Lakshmi in Kalavani 2.
 Her first Telugu release of the year was Gang Leader where she played the lead role Varalakshmi alongside Nani, Lakshmi, Kartikeya Gummakonda, Priyanka Arul Mohan among others.

 After a brief hiatus because of COVID-19 Pandemic, her first release was through OTT in 2021 was Bhoomi alongside Jayam Ravi.
 Critics cited that the talented actress was restricted to few insignificant scenes.
 Following Bhoomi, she had two other releases in 2021 - multistarer Telugu film Maha Samudharam and Sasikumar's MGR Magan.

 Personal life

-She was born in a Christian family at Alappuzha, Kerala and is the daughter of Malayalam film director A. B. Raj who directed over 75 films.
+Saranya was born in a Christian family in Chennai.
+She is the daughter of Malayalam film director A. B. Raj, who had directed over 75 films.
+Her family is from Alappuzha, Kerala.

-Saranya married actor-director Ponvannan in 1995 and the couple has two daughters.
+She married actor-director Ponvannan in 1995, who co-starred with her in Karuthamma (1994), and the couple has two daughters.